kyungeunni/blog/src/_posts/2021-06-07-lerna-and-npm-7.md

 ---
 title: How to maintain a monorepo using Lerna and NPM 7
+description: Upgrading to NPM 7 while using Lerna@4 for your monorepo
 tags: monorepo, lerna, npm, nodejs, workspace
 draft: true
 ---